FlowFuse/website/src/handbook/product/pricing.md

 ## Teams

 Teams are the basic unit within FlowForge and the entity to which bills are charged.
-A teams can own zero or more projects, and 1 or more user can be members.
-Subject to access controls, some users can create projects, add devices (agents), and invite other members.
+A teams can create zero or more applications, and 1 or more user can be members.
+Subject to access controls, some users can add cloud instances and remote devices (agents) to applications, and invite other members.

 The number of teams for the open source offering of FlowForge is limited to 50.

-## Projects
+## Applications

 A project has one or more Node-RED instance associated with it.
-The team is billed based on the number of Node-RED instances consuming resources.
+The team is billed based on the number of Node-RED instances consuming resources inside applications.

+## Cloud instances

 On the FlowForge Cloud, different levels of pricing is offered based on the resources that the instance has available (CPU/Mem).
 The price point is defined